WeenAIthDev/builds/embedify/README.md

 ## Credits

-In collaboration with Jesus \n
+In collaboration with Jesus,
-Made with <3 by WeenAIthDev
+made with <3 by WeenAIthDev

 ---